Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 What if I am hiring a vehicle?

 If you hire a car or a motorhome from within France, then it should have a Crit’Air sticker attached.
 However, it’s always best to check, just in case.
 If you can’t see one, ask the hiring company.
-If you are hiring from outside France, definitely don’t assume that a sticker is attached.
-Be sure to ask them when you book your vehicle and do a physical check when you pick it up.
+If you are hiring from outside France, don’t assume a sticker is attached.
+Be sure to ask them when you book your vehicle if it is important to you to have one.

 Thinking of hiring a motorhome in France?
 Read our comprehensive guide to all the questions you should ask before you hire or if you are looking for a one-way hire, check this guide out for the best company to use for your one-way motorhome hire in Europe.